Monopond/fax-api/README.md

 ## Monopond Outgoing Fax API

-### Prerequisites
-To gain access to the system you must have a Monopond user account that is subscribed to a Fax Plan.

 ### Overview
 This SOAP-based API brings you the ability to send faxes programmatically from your applications.